MoeraOrg/moeraorg.github.io/overview/cheaper-names.md

    server repeats the steps 3-4.
 6. The node must refresh the surrogate name periodically.
 If not refreshed for more than 1 day, the record is deleted.
-This prevents unused names to point to URLs where the node was located in the past, but now there is a some unrelated site located.
+This prevents unused names from pointing to URLs where the node was located in the past, but where there is now some unrelated site.
 When the surrogate name is refreshed, the node URL may be changed.
 7. When the surrogate name is used, nodes and clients query any naming server for the information related to it, as they usually do with any